-The majority of properties/parcels within Beech Forestthe locality have been assigned a Very High, or High or Moderate Sensitivity Rating to sustainable DWM, with the majority of the town assigned a Very High or High Sensitivity Rating.
-Predominantly, both Detailed and Comprehensive LCAs will be required, with; however, all levels of LCA will require site-specific design a necessity due to the higher rainfall associated with this region.
-Site-specific design is required for all parcels that are located within-(Climate Zone 4,), as per Figure 3 of the DWMP Technical Document, and System Sizing Tables cannot be used.
-Particular attention needs to be directed towards ensuring that DWM systems are sized based on the limiting soil horizon and that the systems selected are appropriate loading rates and LAA method are selected for the shallow soils and steepfor steeper slopes either side of the ridgelinewith correct construction.
+The majority of properties/parcels within the locality have been assigned a Very High or High Sensitivity Rating to sustainable DWM.
+Predominantly, Detailed and Comprehensive LCAs will be required; however, all levels of LCA will require site-specific design due to the higher rainfall associated with this region (Climate Zone 4), as per Figure 3 of the DWMP Technical Document.
+Particular attention needs to be directed towards ensuring that DWM systems are sized based on the limiting soil horizon and that the systems selected are appropriate for steeper slopes with correct construction.
 The locality is also extensively considered to be prone to landslip; a geotechnical report by a suitably qualified person will need to be conducted to address this constraint.